 Biobanks have become crucial to the conduct of genetic and genomic research, especially large-scale genomic research.
 Biobanks now exist all over the world.
 Many have been established in the United States, with more planned.
 Biobanks vary considerably in size, scope, design, and intended use.
-A growing literature documents the variation, including large population-based biobanks (such as UK Biobank), biobanks located at a center of clinical care (such as biobanks in the Electronic Medical Records and Genomics (eMERGE) Network), and disease-specific biobanks (such as Myeloma Bank on a Cure).5-10 Biobanks vary in management and governance structure, so that precisely who discharges a responsibility falling on the biobank (including those responsibilities we recommend below) will vary; biobanks themselves are generally best situated to identify the relevant individual(s) within the biobank.
+A growing literature documents the variation, including large population-based biobanks (such as UK Biobank), biobanks located at a center of clinical care (such as biobanks in the eMERGE network), and disease-specific biobanks (such as Myeloma Bank on a CureTM).
+Biobanks vary in management and governance structure, so that precisely who discharges a responsibility falling on the biobank (including those responsibilities we recommend below) will vary; biobanks themselves are generally best situated to identify the relevant individual(s) within the biobank.

 As noted above, some biobanks collect their own data and samples, while others rely on primary researchers and collectors at multiple sites to perform collection, with data and/or samples then aggregated in the biobanks.
-Three variables of importance to our analysis are: whether the biobank is itself conducting research, the degree and type of deidentification of data and samples in the biobanks, and (related to this) whether biobank research and secondary research by researchers accessing biobank data/samples qualify as research on human subjects under the Common Rule.
+Three variables of importance to our analysis below are: whether the biobank is itself conducting research, the degree and type of deidentification of data and samples in the biobanks, and (related to this) whether biobank research and secondary research by researchers accessing biobank data/samples qualify as research on human subjects under the Common Rule.
 We address these three variables in turn.

-Some biobanks themselves conduct research; examples include disease-focused biobanks such as Myeloma Bank on a Cure and ongoing cohort studies such as the Framingham Heart Study.
-However, some biobanks merely aggregate data and samples from primary researchers or collection sites and supply those data and samples to secondary researchers, with no research conducted by personnel at the biobank itself.
+Some biobanks themselves conduct research; examples include disease-focused biobanks such as Myeloma Bank on a CureTM and ongoing cohort studies such as the Framingham Heart Study.
+12 However, some biobanks merely aggregate data and samples from primary researchers or collection sites and supply those data and samples to secondary researchers, with no research conducted by personnel at the biobank itself.
 Both types of biobanks function as a central part of a larger biobank research system.

-When biobanks receive deidentified data and samples that were collected for purposes other than the biobank's research, the biobank may not be conducting human subjects research under the Common Rule.13-15 Whether the Common Rule applies affects the responsibilities of the biobank, including responsibilities for managing the IFs and IRRs (see Part II's section on, "If data and samples can be reidentified, are there any biobank research system responsibilities to offer return of IFs and IRRs?").
-The Common Rule specifies that research on human subjects is research using information that is "individually identifiable (i.e., the identity of the subject is or may be readily ascertained by the investigator or associated with the information)" (§46.102(f)).
-Excluded is research on data and samples when "subjects cannot be identified, directly or through identifiers linked to the subjects" (§46.101(b)(4)).
+When biobanks receive de-identified data and samples that were collected for purposes other than the biobank's research, the biobank may not be conducting human subjects research under the Common Rule.
+13-15 Whether the Common Rule applies affects the responsibilities of the biobank, including responsibilities for managing IFs and IRRs (see Part II., section D. below).
+The Common Rule specifies that research on human subjects is research using information that is "individually identifiable (i.e., the identity of the subject is or may be readily ascertained by the investigator or associated with the information)."
+11(§46.102 (f)) Excluded is research on data and samples when "subjects cannot be identified, directly or through identifiers linked to the subjects."
+11(§46.101 (b)(4))